rydmike/squircle_study/README.md

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular.png" alt="circular"/>

-When zoomed it is even more obvious:
+When zoomed it is even more obvious that ther is hardly any difference at 0.75 times what would be a stadium border.

 <img src="https://raw.githubusercontent.com/rydmike/squircle_study/master/assets/circular_zoom.png" alt="circular zoom"/>